xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ![Avalanche NFT Volumen](/images/choosing-the-right-blockchain/avalanche_volumen.png)

 ### **Polygon**
 Polygon is a popular Ethereum Layer 2 blockchain solution.
-It handles transactions off Ethereum while taking advantage of the robust decentralized and security provided by Ethereum (layer 1).
-Polygon is EVM compatible and runs dApps in its own network and communicates with Ethereum regularly to save a bunch of transactions simultaneously, minimizing transaction time and gas fees.
+It handles transactions off Ethereum while taking advantage of the robust decentralized security provided by Ethereum (layer 1).
+Polygon is EVM compatible and runs dApps on its own network, communicating regularly with Ethereum to save a bunch of transactions simultaneously, minimizing transaction time and gas fees.

 ![Polygon Volumen](/images/choosing-the-right-blockchain/polygon_volumen.png)

 ### **Other ecosystems**
 There are also many other thrilling ecosystems I haven’t listed here and deservesw some attention such as [tron](https://tron.network/),  [algorand](https://www.algorand.com/), [flow](https://www.onflow.org/) and many many others.
 I recommend you take a look at them too, some of them could be a good fit for your needs.

 ## **Types of NFT Marketplaces**